-The new facilities investment test is a further test under the Access Code that is separate from the regulatory test and requires a separate determination by the Authority.
-The new facilities investment test is applied to determine the extent to which the cost of an augmentation of the network (i.e. the amount of new facilities investment) can be financed by adding all, or part of, the new facilities investment to the capital base of the Western Power covered network and recovering the investment through regulated tariffs.
+The new facilities investment test is applied to determine the extent to which the cost of an augmentation of the network (i.e. the amount of new facilities investment) can be financed by adding all, or part of, the new facilities investment to the capital base of Western Power's covered network and hence recovered through regulated tariffs.
+The test seeks to ensure that only efficient investment which benefits all users of the network is recovered through these regulated tariffs.